thales-markets/thales-improvement-proposals/TIPs/TIP-9.md

 This TIP proposes that Thales ProtocolDAO maintains control over the vesting contract and can stop the vesting of a CC that is no longer contributing to the protocol.
 The said CC would keep the allocation vested to date, but the remaining allocation is sent back to the treasury and available for reallocation to others/new CCs.

-As we have previously announced a large portion of CC tokens were locked by mistake in a contract:
+As we have previously announced a large portion of CC tokens were unintentionally locked in a contract:
 [https://thalesmarket.medium.com/a-part-of-thales-core-contributors-tokens-are-locked-and-its-implications-241fcec37888](https://thalesmarket.medium.com/a-part-of-thales-core-contributors-tokens-are-locked-and-its-implications-241fcec37888).

 This ended up being a blessing in disguise as it allowed the Thales CCs to come up with a better mechanism of vesting that rewards ongoing loyalty.
 As Co-Founders carry the largest risk and responsibility to lift the brand new protocol off the grounds, a large percentage of the CCs allocated tokens was to be split by Thales co-founders, as the norm has it in DeFi.
 As of the time of writing this TIP, one of the co-founders Farmwell has not been contributing to the protocol to any extent and has been unresponsive to any form of communication for more than 2 months.
 There have been no responses to a single DM from any other CC or Strategic Partner.
 There is absolutely no certainty on whether the individual at question will come back and in which capacity.
 As such, the allocation that was planned to go to him, should be reallocated to other CCs that carry the burden of his absence.